 Since the introduction of the BRRD, we have only very selectively assigned moderate expectations of support that the government might provide to a bank in Germany in the event of need.
-Because of its small size relative to the German banking system and its limited degree of systemic interconnectedness, we continue to assign a low systemic support probability assumption to BKM, which does not result in any rating uplift from government support.
+Because of its small size relative to the German banking system and its limited degree of systemic interconnectedness, we assume a low probability of support for BKM, which does not result in any rating uplift from government support.

-Counterparty Risk Rating (CRR)
+Counterparty Risk Ratings (CRRs)

-BKM's CRR is A2/P-1
+BKM's CRRs are A2/P-1

-The CRR is three notches above the baa2 Adjusted BCA, reflecting the extremely low loss-given-failure from the high volume of instruments that are subordinated to CRR liabilities.
+The CRR is three notches above the baa2 Adjusted BCA, reflecting the extremely low loss given failure from the high volume of instruments that are subordinated to CRR liabilities.
 BKM's CRR does not benefit from government support, in line with our support assumptions on deposits.